Tail-GAN: Learning to Simulate Tail Risk Scenarios: Numerical experiments with synthetic data

-In this section, we simulate five financial instruments under a given correlation structure, with different temporal patterns and tail behaviors in the return distributions.
-The marginal distributions of these assets are: \bb Gaussian distribution, \bb AR(1) with autocorrelation $\phi_1>0$, \bb AR(1) with autocorrelation $\phi_2<0$, \bb GARCH(1, 1) with $t(\nu_1)$ noise and \bb GARCH(1, 1) with $t(\nu_2)$ noise.
-Here, $t(\nu)$ denotes the Student's t-distribution with $\nu$ degrees of freedom.
-The AR(1) models with positive and negative autocorrelations represent the trending scenario and mean-reversion scenario, respectively.
-The GARCH(1,1) models with noise from Student's t-distribution with different degrees of freedom provide us with heavy-tailed return distributions.
-We refer the reader to details of the simulation setup in Appendix \ref{app:para_syn}.

-Here we examine the performance with one quantile value $\alpha=0.05$.
+We now test the method on a simulated data set, consisting of five correlated return series with different temporal patterns and tail behaviors.
+More specifically we simulate a 5-dimensional vector series $X(t)$ whose components are respectively given by: \begin{itemize} \item $X_1(t)\sim N(0,1)$ IID \item $X_2(t)$ is an AR(1) process AR(1) with autocorrelation $\phi_1>0$, \item $X_3(t)$ is an AR(1) process with autocorrelation $\phi_2<0$, \item $X_4(t)$ is a GARCH(1, 1) process with Student-$t(\nu_1)$ noise and \item $X_5(t)$ is a GARCH(1, 1) process with Student-$t(\nu_2)$ noise. \end{itemize} Details are provided in Appendix \ref{app:para_syn}.
+We examine the performance with one quantile value $\alpha=0.05$.
 The architecture of the network configuration is summarized in Table \ref{tab:configuration} in Appendix \ref{app:configuration}.
-Experiments with other risk levels or multiple risk levels are demonstrated in Section \ref{sec:risk_levels}.
+Experiments with other quantile levels or multiple quantile levels are demonstrated in Section \ref{sec:risk_levels}.

 Figure \ref{fig:model_validation_performance_is} reports the convergence of in-sample errors\footnote{The in-sample error of WGAN is not reported in Figure \ref{fig:model_validation_performance_is} because WGAN uses a different training metric.}, and Table \ref{tab:syn_error} summarizes the out-of-sample errors of {\TGAN-Raw}, {\TGAN-Static}, {\TGAN} and WGAN.